 How to make instant pot sushi rice

-Step 1- Rice the rice
+Step 1- Prep the rice

 Start by rinsing the rice thoroughly.
 While all rice needs to be rinsed before cooking, the sushi kind is especially important, as it has one of the highest amounts of starch.

-Step 2- Add ingredients to instant pot
+Step 2- Add ingredients to the instant pot

 Next, add the rinsed rice, water, and salt into the instant pot.
 Always double check that the sealing ring is placed properly in the lid and the pot is tightly closed.
 Also, be sure to set the valve on sealing.